Skip to main content

 Keynote Speakers SES-PUP International Ethics Conference at Waseda University in Tokyo

-Professor Maji Rhee has been teaching at School of International Liberal Studies, Waseda University since 2009.
+Professor Maji Rhee has been teaching at the School of International Liberal Studies, Waseda University since 2009.
 Prior to joining Waseda, Professor Rhee was a faculty member at Portland State University.
-Prof. Rhee received Ed.D. from Rutgers University, LL.M. and JS.D. from Thomas Jefferson School of Law.
+Prof. Rhee received her Ed.D. from Rutgers University, LL.M. and JS.D. from Thomas Jefferson School of Law.
 Prof. Rhee has been engaged in research projects related to forensic linguistics and Legal Communications.

 Dr. Ian Clark Parcon is an Associate Professor in Philosophy at Ateneo de Davao University, Davao City, Philippines.
 He has an extensive involvement in gender advocacy which spans more than 20 years of giving gender related trainings to different sectors in the community and advancing gender fair policies.
 He also is currently active in research dealing with male involvement in feminism.
 He holds a doctorate degree in Philosophy from Ateneo de Manila University.
 He finished his Master of Arts degree in Applied Ethics from the Norwegian University of Science and Technology, Norway and Linköping University, Sweden under the Erasmus Mundus scholarship program.
 He is currently the Editor-in-Chief of the Social Ethics Society Journal of Applied Philosophy.
 His research interests and engagements also include multiculturalism, environmental politics, political theory, and democratic theory.